gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Excuse me."
 He winked at Noxy and stepped around the speechless pair of thirteen-year-olds.

-"Was he---was he *flirting* with you?"
-Noxy demanded.
+"Was he---was he *flirting*?"
+Noxy demanded incredulously.

 Sensy rolled her eyes.
 "I really hope not."